FruitbatM/amaris-chocolate/README.md

 - A Caput Mortuum colour (#5C3324) was used for navigation and footer sections.
 Fot the text, I used Dark Sienna colour (#38160D) and for the headings, Black Bean colour (#411D13).
 For the background I used Linen (#F5E8E1) colour which I alternated with the white colour to create defined sections when scrolling through the website.
 Furthermore, the light background works well with the dark brown text due to its contrast.

-- For the buttons I used Coffee (#774936) colour and for the button hover effect I used Liver Chesnut (#916750) in order to indicate the user that the element is clickable and for the better appearance.
+- For the buttons I used Coffee (#774936) colour and for the button hover effect I used Liver Chesnut (#916750) to indicate the user that the element is clickable and for the better appearance.
 - [Coolors](https://coolors.co/) was used to create a colour palette.

 ![Colour Palette](readme-images/colour-palette.jpg)